MicrosoftDocs/win32/desktop-src/dataxchg/data-management.md

 ---
 title: Data Management
-description: This topic discusses how memory objects pass data from one application to another. ms.assetid: '32919f27-4699-4831-8837-c5160b1daf4e'
+description: This topic discusses how memory objects pass data from one application to another. ms.assetid: 32919f27-4699-4831-8837-c5160b1daf4e
-keywords: ["Windows User Interface,Dynamic Data Exchange (DDE)", "Dynamic Data Exchange (DDE),data management", "DDE (Dynamic Data Exchange),data management", "data exchange,Dynamic Data Exchange (DDE)", "Windows User Interface,Dynamic Data Exchange Management Library (DDEML)", "Dynamic Data Exchange Management Library (DDEML),data management", "DDEML (Dynamic Data Exchange Management Library),data management", "data exchange,Dynamic Data Exchange Management Library (DDEML)", "Dynamic Data Exchange (DDE),objects", "DDE (Dynamic Data Exchange),objects", "Dynamic Data Exchange Management Library (DDEML),objects", "DDEML (Dynamic Data Exchange Management Library),objects"]
+keywords:
+- Windows User Interface,Dynamic Data Exchange (DDE)
+- Dynamic Data Exchange (DDE),data management
+- DDE (Dynamic Data Exchange),data management
+- data exchange,Dynamic Data Exchange (DDE)
+- Windows User Interface,Dynamic Data Exchange Management Library (DDEML)
+- Dynamic Data Exchange Management Library (DDEML),data management
+- DDEML (Dynamic Data Exchange Management Library),data management
+- data exchange,Dynamic Data Exchange Management Library (DDEML)
+- Dynamic Data Exchange (DDE),objects
+- DDE (Dynamic Data Exchange),objects
+- Dynamic Data Exchange Management Library (DDEML),objects
+- DDEML (Dynamic Data Exchange Management Library),objects ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Data Management

 Because Dynamic Data Exchange (DDE) uses memory objects to pass data from one application to another, the Dynamic Data Exchange Management Library (DDEML) provides a set of functions that DDE applications can use to create and manage DDE objects.

-All transactions that involve the exchange of data require the application supplying the data to create a local buffer containing the data and then to call the [**DdeCreateDataHandle**](ddecreatedatahandle.md) function.
+All transactions that involve the exchange of data require the application supplying the data to create a local buffer containing the data and then to call the [**DdeCreateDataHandle**](/windows/win32/Ddeml/nf-ddeml-ddecreatedatahandle?branch=master) function.
 This function allocates a DDE object, copies the data from the buffer to the object, and returns a data handle.
 A data handle is a **DWORD** value that the DDEML uses to provide access to data in the DDE object.
 To share the data in a DDE object, an application passes the data handle to the DDEML, and the DDEML passes the handle to the DDE callback function of the application that is receiving the data transaction.

 The following example shows how to create a DDE object and obtain a handle to the object.
 During the [**XTYP\_ADVREQ**](xtyp-advreq.md) transaction, the callback function converts the current time to an ASCII string, copies the string to a local buffer, and then creates a DDE object that contains the string.
 The callback function returns the handle to the DDE object (HDDEDATA) to the DDEML, which passes the handle to the client application.